 An AP within an AP MLD shall include in the Beacon and Probe Response frames it transmits a Change Sequence fields for each of all APs in the same AP MLD.

-The Change Sequence field for each of other APs of the MLD shall be carriedin the TBTT Information field of the Reduced Neighbor Report element corresponding to that AP.
+The Change Sequence field for each of other APs of the MLD shall be carried in the MLD Parameters subfield in the TBTT Information field of the Reduced Neighbor Report element corresponding to that AP.

-The Change Sequence field for the AP shall be carried in the MLD-level/common information field of the multi-link element.
+The Change Sequence field for the AP shall be carried in the TBD field.

 If an AP within an AP MLD is in a Multiple BSSID set, then the AP shall include in the Multiple BSSID element of the Beacon and Probe Response frames it transmits a Change Sequence fields for each of nontransmitted BSSIDs in the same multiple BSSID set .

-The Change Sequence field for each of the nontransmitted BSSIDs shall be carried in the MLD-level/common information field of the multi-link element which is carried in non-transmitted BSSID Profile of the Multiple BSSID element.
+The Change Sequence field for each of the nontransmitted BSSIDs shall be carried in the TBD field.

 The AP within the AP MLD shall increase the value (modulo 256) of the Change Sequence field (1 octet) in the next transmitted Beacon frame(s) for an AP in the same AP MLD or a nontransmitted BSSID in the same multiple BSSID set when a critical update occurs to any of the elements inside the Beacon frame sent by that AP.
 The critical updates are defined in 11.2.3.15 (TIM Broadcast) and the TBD additional update can be added.
 It is TBD whether Change Sequence field is equal to Check Beacon field (see 9.6.14.2 (TIM frame format)) or not.